 Blue 42, Blue 42 set hut!
-This number and color cadence can often be heard by a quarterback during a football game.
-What do the numbers mean?
-Let’s break it down…
+A quarterback can often hear this number and color cadence during a football game.

 These numbers and words are part of the quarterback’s cadence.
-If you’re unfamiliar with a cadence – watch this video before you continue.
+If you’re unfamiliar with a cadence, watch this video before you continue.

-Each coach has their own flavor and could use the numbers or colors to dictate different things to different players.
+Each coach has its system and could use the numbers or colors to dictate different things to different players.
 Below is simply a collection of calls we’ve gathered from different coaches.
-Let’s get started…

 Timing Of The Cadence

-Some may argue that using the same exact cadence every play hurts the offense.
-In retrospect, it actually helps them.
-For example, if the defense is used to hearing “White 80, white 80 set hut”, the quarterback is able to bluff the play call.
+Some may argue that using the same cadence every play hurts the offense.
+In retrospect, it helps them.
+For example, if the defense is used to hearing “White 80, white 80 set hut”, the quarterback can bluff the play call.

 When the quarterback says a number in the cadence, it could pertain to the coverage.

-Teaching them how to understand and break down defenses, will make their life easier.
+Teaching them how to understand and break down defenses will make their life easier.

-If the opposing team is in a cover 1, he might say “blue 31, blue 31 set hit!”.
+If the opposing team is in a cover 1, he might say, “Blue 31, blue 31 set hit!”.

 It may not seem like a huge deal, but understanding coverages will help you understand what area of the field will be open.

 Audibles & Checks

 Now that offenses are so diverse, the number system is a way to check the play at the line of scrimmage.

 Yellow = Formation